ADorigi/Rudiment/content/posts/Syndicate.md

 ![Network Information|inline](/images/syndicate/network.png)

 I know you must be thinking "What a useless application"; ... and I agree with you but that was never my aim.
-Even though there is no need, I am planning to release a downloadable version of it soon.
+Even though there is no need, I am planning to release a downloadable version of it soon :nerd_face:.
 So stay tuned.

-Also while you are here, please leave a reaction below :D (Hopefully you have a Github account).
+Also while you are here, please leave a reaction below :upside_down_face: (Hopefully you have a Github account).

 ### Links